cgplab/Rockermeth/README.md

 # ROCkerMeth

-ROCkerMeth is tool for discovering Differential Methylated Regions
+ROCkerMeth is tool for discovering Differentially Methylated Regions

 ## Installation